 If barter fails because of the double coincidence constraint, and money fails because of the price discovery problem, what is the alternative?
 The answer lies in expanding the matching dimension from bilateral to coordinated.

 Consider the scaling dynamics.
-In a bilateral marketplace, adding more participants makes it harder for any individual to find a direct match -- the demand fragments across more unique assets.
-But in a preference graph, adding more participants creates exponentially more potential coordinated trades.
+In a bilateral marketplace, adding more users makes it harder for any individual to find a direct match -- the demand fragments across more unique assets.
+But in a SWAPS-enabled marketplace, adding more users creates more potential trades.
 The same marketplace data that yields a handful of bilateral matches can produce hundreds or thousands of viable coordinated trade opportunities.

 This is the fundamental insight: scale works against bilateral matching for unique assets, but scale works for trade coordination.
-More participants, more preferences, more assets -- all of these increase the density of the preference graph and the number of trades SWAPS can discover.
+More users, more preferences, more assets -- all of these increase marketplace opportunity and the number of trades SWAPS can discover.

 After discovery, a scoring system selects the highest-quality non-overlapping trades, optimizing for fairness, value balance, and execution feasibility.
 The abundance of candidates is the engine's advantage: it gives the scoring system many options to choose from.